tamerlaneviewer/tamerlane/README.md

 A demo of the viewer is available with content from the Wellcome Collection:
 [**The chemist and the druggist**](https://tamerlaneviewer.github.io/tamerlane/?iiif-content=https://iiif.wellcomecollection.org/presentation/b19974760).
 Please note, search is only available for Content Search 2.0 endpoints.

+To explore your own IIIF Presentation 3.0 Manifest or Collection, simply enter its URL on the [Tamerlane demo site](https://tamerlaneviewer.github.io/tamerlane).

 The following example demonstrates searching a collection that has been indexed using the [Annosearch](https://github.com/nationalarchives/annosearch) search service:
 ![Tamerlane IIIF Viewer Demo](/assets/demo.gif)